 The instructor must submit a "default" course grade at the end of the course for any student who has been granted an incomplete.
 The default course grade is the course grade that the instructor would give the student in the event that the incomplete work is not completed by the student's deadline.
 The default grade could well be an F if the unfinished work is required for credit in the course.
 The student granted the incomplete must complete the work of the course by the date specified by the granting dean.
 Only the Dean for Academic Advising may grant extensions.
 The instructor is required to submit a final course grade within 14 days of the student's deadline for submitting the completed work.
 If the student fails to submit the completed work by the deadline, the instructor so notifies the Registrar, and the incomplete is converted to the default course grade.
 When the student completes the work for the course by the deadline and the instructor subsequently submits the final course grade to the Registrar, the incomplete is changed to the appropriate course grade.

-If, after an instructor reports a final grade, an error in calculation or reporting is discovered, the instructor may ask the Associate Provost for permission to change the grade.
-Such changes must be requested before the end of the fourth week of the following semester.
-Changes after the fourth week can be made only through a petition to the Academic Standards Committee.
+If, after an instructor reports a final grade, an error in calculation or reporting is discovered, the instructor may ask an associate provost for permission to change the grade.
+Such changes must be requested before February 15 (for fall semester grades) or July 15 (for spring semester grades).
+Later changes can be made only through petition to the Committee on Academic Standards.